-Securities registered pursuant to Section 12(b) of the Act
+Securities registered pursuant to Section 12(b) of the Act:

-Securities registered pursua nt to Section 12(b) of the Act.
-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.000001 per share XMTR The Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the R egistrant is a well-known seasoned issue er, as defined in Rule 405 of the e Securities Act.
-YES ☑ NO □ Indicate by check mark if the R egistrant is not required to file reports p ursuant to Section 13 or 15(d) of the Act.
-YES □ NO 🗹 2 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 en subject to such filing requirements for the past 90 days.
-YES ☑ NO - E , , required to be submitted pursuant to Rule 405 of Regulation S-T (§232.40 iired to submit such files).
-YES \boxtimes NO \square 15 celerated filer, smaller reporting company, or an emerging growth company emerging growth company" in Rule 12b-2 of the Exchange Act. y.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company y, indicate by check mark if the registrar pursuant to Section 13(a) of the Exchange ended transition period for complying with any new or revised financial reporting under Section 404(b) If securities are registered purs of an error to previously issued Indicate by check mark whethe of the Sarbanes-Oxley Act (15 U.S.C.
-7 uant to Section 12(b) of the Act, indicat financial statements. ✓ 262(b)) by the registered public e by check mark whether the fi tements that required a recover assessment of the effectiveness of its internal control over financial caccounting firm that prepared or issued its audit report.
-Inancial statements of the registrant included in the filing reflect the correction y analysis of incentive-based compensation received by any of the ion Indicate by check mark whether r the Registrant is a shell company (as d efined in Rule 12b-2 of the Exc change Act).
-YES □ NO ☑ the voting and non-voting common equi Select Market on June 30, 2023 was \$8 Registrant, based on the closing price of the shares of common stock as The number of shares of Regist stock outstanding as of Februar ng as of February 19, 2024 was 45,901,958 and the number of shares of the registrant's Class B common
+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.000001 per share XMTR The Nasdag Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗵  NO 🗆

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES 🗆 NO 🗹

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES 🗵 NO 🗆

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES 🗵 NO 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗹

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b).

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗹

+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of the shares of common stock as reported by The Nasdaq Global Select Market on June 30, 2023 was \$845 million.

+The number of shares of Registrant's Class A common stock outstanding as of February 19, 2024 was 45,901,958 and the number of shares of the registrant's Class B common stock outstanding as of February 19, 2024 was 2,676,154.